rahulsoni43/Terraform/acme-wk/Readme.md

   - Storage Account - Blob Container
   - Create Deployment on Kubernetes to host various version of application

-# Dockerizing the application and pushing it to ACR private repository.
+# Dockerizing the application and pushing it to ACR repository.

+  - Make sure the application binary files are present in the same directory as that of Dockerfile
   - First Version of Application

    ```